JongHyunOppa/primes/README.md

 # primes
 Finds all possible prime numbers from 1 to 10000.
+Java code.